Squeezing information from radio surveys to probe the primordial Universe: The 21cm bimodal bispectrum

 \section{The 21cm bimodal bispectrum}

-In this Letter, we propose a novel method to push the capabilities of HI IM to tightly constrain the amplitude of local PNG, while excluding the contaminated $k$-modes from the analysis.
-The key observation lies in the fact that the two functionalities of the radio telescope probe complimentary scales (see \Cref{fig:plot_krange}).
-Combining the data from these two can provide access to a very wide scale range with high resolution: from the large and linear scales, as probed by SD mode, up to the very small and nonlinear ones, measured by IF mode.
+In this work, we propose a novel method to boost the capabilities of HI IM to tightly constrain the amplitude of local PNG, while excluding the contaminated $k$-modes from the analysis.
+The key point is that the two functionalities of the radio telescope probe complementary scales (see \Cref{fig:plot_krange}).
+Combining the data from these two can provide access to a very wide scale range with high resolution: from the large and linear scales, as probed by the SD mode, to the very small and nonlinear ones, measured by the IF mode.
 This is optimal for a bispectrum analysis and especially for an observable that has a strong signal on squeezed triangles, like local PNG.

-Squeezed configurations correlate different scales, i.e. one side of the triangle is much smaller than the other two ($k_1\sim k_2 \gg k_3$).
-Thus, cross correlating a density field $\dsd(\bk)$, as probed by a single-dish mode survey, with two density fields $\dif(\bk)$ probed by a survey in interferometer mode, we can form an HI IM bispectrum that has access to a very large number of squeezed triangles.
+Squeezed configurations correlate different scales ($k_1\sim k_2 \gg k_3$).
+Thus, cross correlating a density field $\dsd(\bk)$, as probed by an SD mode survey, with two density fields $\dif(\bk)$ probed by a survey in IF mode, we can form an HI IM bispectrum that has access to a very large number of squeezed triangles.
 We define the bimodal bispectrum, synergising two HI IM surveys in two different operating modes, for an overlapping redshift range and sky area, as